JieyuWu/ToyotaMod/Honda-Acura.md

 ### Torque
-Honda/Acura vehicles suffer from a low amount of steering torque that can be applied by openpilot.
-Hondas/Acuras with openpilot are best suited to highways and generally straight roads.
+Honda vehicles suffer from a low amount of steering torque that can be applied by openpilot.
+Hondas with openpilot are best suited to highways and generally straight roads.
 They can typically make gradual turns at high speeds, but may require reduced speed to successfully navigate sharper turns.

 ### Minimum Speeds
 Depending on the vehicle model, openpilot cannot steer the car at speeds below 3mph or 12mph.
 When traveling below the minimum steering speed, the driver must take control of the steering wheel.